Kruk2/VamToolbox/README.md

 You can create as many profiles as you wan (they will be saved in VamRepacker settings).
 Then in UI just select profiles you want to soft-link and hit ```Apply profiles``` button.

+## Soft-links
+To make the soft-links working you have to run VamRepacker as admin.

 ## Operations

 1. ![image](https://user-images.githubusercontent.com/59397941/156947078-065fd8a4-4402-4190-99af-74b5904b37fb.png)